Frequency-doubled scattering of symmetry-breaking surface-state electrons on liquid Helium

-Here, we show that the surface-state electrons on the liquid Helium could be utilized to realize the frequency-doubling at high-frequency microwave regime.
-Usually, the optical frequency-doubling, called also second harmonic generation, is obtained by using various nonlinear interactions between the lights and natural-atoms.
-For example, a pump light propagating through a crystal with second-order susceptibility $\chi^{(2)}$ could generate a nonlinear polarization response, which radiates an electromagnetic field with the doubled frequency of the pump light.
-This phenomenon was first observed by Franken {\it et al}~\cite{nonlinear}, and has been applied to numerous areas in both science and engineering~\cite{Rev.Mod.Phys.nonlinear}.
-Different from the usual schemes to implement the frequency-doubling, we realize this process {\it by using the unusual Stark effects related to the parity symmetry-breakings of the electronic surface-states}.
-Our idea is based on the fact: the surface-state electrons allows an unusual dipole moment which is related to the nonzero average distances between the Rydberg states, i.e., $\mathcal{Z}=\langle m|z|m\rangle-\langle n|z|n\rangle\neq 0$~\cite{Girmes2,PRB,LFWei}.
-Basically, under the resonant drivings the usual transition $\langle n |z|m\rangle$ is dominant and the effects related to $\mathcal{Z}$ are negligible.
-Alternatively, under the certain large-detuning drivings, the effects related to the $\mathcal{Z}$ become important, and consequently the desirable frequency-doublings could be realized in a new way.
+In this letter, we first study the second-order nonlinear optical effect of the surface-state electrons on liquid Helium.
+Due to the symmetry-breaking surface-states, the electrons allow an unusual dipole moment which is related to the nonzero average distances between the Rydberg states, i.e., $d=\langle m|z|m\rangle-\langle n|z|n\rangle\neq 0$.
+Basically, under the resonant driving the usual transition $\langle n |z|m\rangle$ is dominant and the effects related to $d$ are negligible.
+Alternatively, under the certain large-detuning driving, the effects related to $d$ become important, and consequently a Rabi oscillation between two selected levels of the surface-state electrons could be realized beyond the usual resonant driving.
+This Rabi oscillation leads an electromagnetic wave emission with the doubled frequency of the applied driving.